raminokhrati/Nlar/README.md

 # Nlar

+## Title

+Dynamic Estimation of Learning Rates Using a Non-Linear Autoregressive Model

+## Abstract

+We introduce a new class of adaptive non-linear autoregressive (Nlar) models incorporating the concept of momentum, which dynamically estimate both the learning rates and momentum as the number of iterations increases.
+In our method, the growth of the gradients is controlled using a scaling (clipping) function, leading to stable convergence.
+Within this framework, we propose three distinct estimators for learning rates and provide theoretical proof of their convergence.
+We further demonstrate how these estimators underpin the development of effective Nlar optimizers.
+The performance of the proposed estimators and optimizers is rigorously evaluated through extensive experiments across several datasets and a reinforcement learning environment.
+The results highlight two key features of the Nlar optimizers: robust convergence despite variations in underlying parameters, including large initial learning rates, and strong adaptability with rapid convergence during the initial epochs.

 This project implements Nlar algorithm using Python.
+For more details, please check out the full paper on arXiv: https://arxiv.org/abs/2410.09943

 Below are the instructions for setting up the project, including how to configure the necessary shared path and run the project.

 ## Table of Contents